sitroz-oz/laravel-legacy-bridge/INSTALLATION.md

    php artisan laraBridge:install
    ```

-4. Open `config/laraBridge.php` file and set parameters as you wish
+4. Open `config/laraBridge.php` file and set your old boot files or other parameters as you wish

 ## UNINSTALL